hossein-se/my-project/documentation/scenario.md

 - e).
 One can go to the library to get a membership card
 - f).
 After all the steps, the person can register his book request in the program
 ### 4. Penalty:
 - a).
-On the last day of the booking deadline, a message will be sent to the members to deliver the books
+On the last day of the booking deadline, a message will be sent to the members to deliver the books.
 - b).
-At the end of the deadline, a fine will be imposed on the person for each day
+At the end of the deadline, a fine will be imposed on the person for each day.
 - c).
-The other person can not book a book or renew his / her membership date until the fine is paid
+The other person can not book a book or renew his / her membership date until the fine is paid.
 ### 5. Holding a contest:
 - a).
-At the start of the competition, a message will be sent to all members to participate in the competition
+At the start of the competition, a message will be sent to all members to participate in the competition.
 - b).
-The contestant must accept the terms of the contest and pay for the contest
+The contestant must accept the terms of the contest and pay for the contest.
 - c).
-Prizes will be awarded to the top three after the competition
+Prizes will be awarded to the top three after the competition.